Juan-C-Suarez/poketeams/README.md

-# Final Project - Poketeams by Juan Carlos Suárez Jaimes
+# Poketeams by Juan Carlos Suárez Jaimes
 Poketeams is a web application that allows users to build teams for Pokemon games and also view the teams created by other users.
 This web application uses the API **PokeAPI** for getting data about Pokemon, items, moves, etc.